Big Nate: In a Class by Himself: Plot

-Nate Wright, a rebellious and semi-incompetent sixth-grader, heads to school one morning, only to realize that he accidentally left his lunch at home.
-His best friend Teddy Ortiz offers to share some Chinese leftovers for later that day, and offers Nate a fortune cookie, which contains the message, "Today you will surpass all others", much to Nate's delight.
+Nate Wright wakes up from a nightmare about his social studies class at P.S.
+38. Nate sees his best friend Francis Pope reading his social studies textbook, and assumes that they were having a test.
+Finding ways to skip the test, Francis comes out of nowhere and tells Nate that they weren't having a test, much to Nate's relief.
+Nate arrives at school and realizes that he forgot his lunch, but his friend Teddy Ortiz gives him a fortune cookie which had the fortune: "You will surpass all others".

-Nate attends homeroom and Social Studies with Mrs. Godfrey, his least favorite teacher, who gives him a detention slip after catching Nate reading from a list of insulting nicknames he made up for her, though Nate almost got one for eating in class.
-In English class, Nate tries to write a love poem for his crush Jenny in-secret, only to get caught by Gina, a bratty know-it-all teacher's pet and Nate's rival, who tries to humiliate him in front of Jenny and her boyfriend Artur.
-Nate ends up making a scene and insults Gina, yelling, "that Gina should keep her big fat mouth shut". and causing him to receive another detention slip from English teacher Ms. Clarke.
-During art class, Nate attempts to sneak one of his drawings into the display case just outside of the classroom, but pops the knob off of the case, slams against the wall, and gets caught by art teacher Mr. Rosa, his favorite teacher, who gives him yet another detention slip.
-He doesn't give a reason for it, either; he only draws a frowning face.
+Nate attends homeroom and social studies with Mrs. Godfrey, who gives him a detention slip for insolence after catching him checking a list of insulting nicknames he came up with for her.
+In his subsequent English class, Nate tries to secretly write a love poem for his crush Jenny, only for his obnoxious teacher's pet classmate Gina to reveal this to both Jenny and her boyfriend Artur, another rival of Nate's.
+Nate ends up ripping up his poem and yells an insult to Gina, causing him to receive another detention slip from his English teacher, Ms. Clarke.
+During art class, Nate attempts to sneak one of his drawings into the display case just outside the classroom, but he messes up and makes a loud noise which gets him caught by his art teacher, Mr. Rosa, who gives him yet another detention slip.

-Nate becomes bitter over how poorly his day is going.
-During lunch, he, Teddy, and Nate's other best friend, Francis Pope, decide to sit with their other friend Chad, and find him reading from a book of world records.
-Nate and his friends get the idea to try and have Nate break a record in an effort to make the fortune come true.
-Their brainstorming leads them to have Nate try breaking a speed-eating record by eating 148 servings of green beans (provided by the rest of the students in the cafeteria) in 10 minutes.
-With the rest of the school cheering him on, Nate reluctantly starts the challenge, only for Principal Nichols to suddenly notice the commotion mere minutes later.
-Furious, he demands Nate to clean up the mess, only to slip on a puddle of bean juice and fall over, following which he demands Nate to come to his office for a lecture, during which Nate receives yet another detention slip.
+During lunch, Nate attempts to break a world record in an effort to make the fortune come true, going for a speed-eating record by eating 148 servings of green beans in 10 minutes.
+Nate reluctantly starts the challenge, only for Principal Nichols to suddenly appear behind him and demand that he clean up the mess, only to slip on a puddle of bean juice and fall over, after which he demands that Nate come to his office for a lecture, during which Nate receives yet another detention slip.